 News and events

-Research - How do we learn about sex as teenagers?
+SURVEY CLOSED - Research - How do we learn about sex as teenagers?

 Zero Tolerance is a national campaigning organisation working to prevent all forms of Violence Against Women and Girls (VAWG).
 We do this through raising public and political awareness of the causes of VAWG and promoting action on prevention.
 Our policy and campaign work focus on mainstreaming gender equality, specifically with children and young people, and in the media.
 We also work directly with key sectors, organisations, and individuals to develop their skills, capacity, and understanding regarding the prevention of VAWG.